PUBLIC HEALTH ASSISTANT LABORATORIES DIRECTOR

 - Ensure all regulatory compliance obligations are met such as Clinical Laboratory Improvement Amendments (CLIA) regulations, the Centers for Disease Control’s (CDC)’s Select Agent Program responsibilities and deliverables for Laboratory Response Network (LRN), for continuing education and relevant proficiency testing programs.

 - Provide oversight of specialty programs such as public health preparedness and response as well as to emerging pathogens laboratory.

-- Pursue grant opportunities with the MHD programs, community partners and academic collaborators.
+- Pursue appropriate grant opportunities with the MHD programs, community partners and academic and private sector collaborators.

-- Liaise with external agencies including the CDC, FBI, state public health laboratory, local hospitals/clinics, and Police, Fire, and Emergency Management, to ensure MHD Laboratory preparedness expectations are met during public health emergency.
+- Liaise with external agencies including the Centers for Disease Control (CDC), Federal Bureau of Investigation (FBI), state public health laboratory, local hospitals/clinics, and Police, Fire, and Emergency Management, to ensure MHD Laboratory preparedness expectations are met during public health emergencies.

-- Maintain academic relationships by serving as a guest lecturer, mentoring students and holding teaching affiliations with local colleges, research institutes and universities, including the UW- Milwaukee School of Biomedical Science and the Zilber School of Public Health.
+- Maintain academic relationships by serving as a guest lecturer and mentoring students; hold teaching affiliations with local colleges, research institutes and universities as appropriate, including the UW- Milwaukee School of Biomedical Science and the Zilber School of Public Health.

 - Explore revenue generating options for the City of Milwaukee with internal and external clients and collaborators.

 - Participate in departmental and community activities to support the mission of the Milwaukee Health Department-PHL.

 - Coordinate the activities across laboratory sections, MHD’s medical, environmental, policy branches and external partnering agencies.

 - Present MHD Laboratory activities and outcomes at local, state, national, and international committees, meetings and conferences.